-- The measure will be considered for endorsement at the clinician group level of analysis and outpatient setting only unless additional testing is provided. - Seek clarification from the developer to determine if the reliability scores are the average reliability for providers with 1+ events and 10+ events. - Reliability decreased from 0.88 for 1+ events to 0.79 for 10+ events.
-Does the Committee have any concerns that reliability decreased as the number of events increased? - Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)?
+- The measure will be considered for endorsement at the clinician group level of analysis and outpatient setting only unless additional testing is provided. - Seek clarification from the developer to determine if the reliability scores are the average reliability for providers with 1+ events and 10+ events. - Reliability decreased slightly from 0.84 for 1+ events to 0.82 for 10+ events.
+Does the Committee have any concerns that reliability decreased as the number of events increased? - Do you have additional concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)?